magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_custom_screens.md

 </Screen>
 ```

-This might result into the following result data set:
+This might result in the following result data set:

 |appetite|portion|healthy|
 |-|-|-|